awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateModel.md

 Required: Yes

  ** [PrimaryContainer](#API_CreateModel_RequestSyntax) **   <a name="SageMaker-CreateModel-request-PrimaryContainer"></a>
-The location of the primary docker image containing inference code, associated artifacts, and custom environment map that the inference code uses when the model is deployed into production\.
+The location of the primary docker image containing inference code, associated artifacts, and custom environment map that the inference code uses when the model is deployed for predictions\.
 Type: [ContainerDefinition](API_ContainerDefinition.md) object
 Required: Yes